17 Best Student Portfolio Examples of 2026

 Built with: Squarespace

 What’s unique about Nathan Koch’s site is the very large white space patch above the fold with text at the bottom.
-It gives a cleaner website look, emphasizing the text more.
+It gives the website a cleaner look and emphasizes the text more.

 The header and the footer maintain the same background color as the base to keep the minimalist design intact.